kainino0x/Project7-Compute-Shader-Intro/README.md

 See Project 0, Parts 1-3 for reference.

-If you are using Nsight and started Project 0 early, note that things have changed slightly.
+If you are using the Nsight IDE (not Visual Studio) and started Project 0 early, note that things have changed slightly.
 Instead of creating a new project, use *File->Import->General->Existing Projects Into Workspace*, and select the `Project1-Part1` folder as the root directory.
 Under *Project->Build